artur9487/Retro-Shop-React.js/README.md

 all his purchases and transactions.
 The app has a cart menu in which the user can add or remove different products.
 In the menu the user receives notyfications about the actions like comments and purchases of his product.
-(For better insight purposes I